Decoding L5-S1 Herniation: The Link Between Lower Back Pain, Sciatica, and Referred Abdominal Pain

 A: Deuk Laser Disc Repair® is an outpatient procedure, meaning you go home the same day.
 Most patients report immediate relief from sciatica and discogenic pain and can return to light activity within 1-3 days.
 Full recovery is significantly faster than with traditional surgery, often allowing a return to normal daily life within 1 to 2 weeks, depending on the severity of the prior condition.

-Q: I only have mild Lower Back Pain, but my sciatica is intense.
-Should I wait to seek non-surgical treatment?
+Q: I only have mild lower back pain, but my sciatica is intense.
+Should I wait to seek treatment?